srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 | IoT Hub | AZ-220-HUB-_{YOUR-ID}_ |
 | IoT Device | SimulatedThermostat |

-If the resources are unavailable, please execute the **lab-setup.azcli** script before starting the lab.
+If these resources are not available, you will need to run the **lab14-setup.azcli** script as instructed below before moving on to Exercise 2.
+The script file is included in the GitHub repository that you cloned locally as part of the dev environment configuration (lab 3).

+The **lab14-setup.azcli** script is written to run in a **bash** shell environment - the easiest way to execute this is in the Azure Cloud Shell.

->**Note:** You will need the **SimulatedDevice** connection string.
-You can obtain that by running the following command in the Azure Cloud Shell"
+>**Note:** You will need the connection string for the **SimulatedThermostat** device.
+If you already have this device registered with Azure IoT Hub, you can obtain the connection string by running the following command in the Azure Cloud Shell"
 >
 > ```bash
 > az iot hub device-identity show-connection-string --hub-name AZ-220-HUB-_{YOUR-ID}_ --device-id SimulatedThermostat -o tsv